GazzolaLab/PyElastica/README.md

 PyElastica is the python implementation of **Elastica**, which is a *free* and *open-source* software project for the simulation of assemblies of slender, one-dimensional structures using Cosserat Rod theory.
 More information about Elastica and Cosserat rod theory is available at the Elastica [project website](https://cosseratrods.org)

 ## New this Release
 This release of PyElastica uses the Python package `numba` to enable just in time compilation leading to a ~8x speedup over the previous version.
 Numba is not required to run PyElastica and if numba is not installed, PyElastica will defualt to the non-numba implementation.
-As such, if you wish to take advantage of the speed-up afforded by numba, please be sure to install it separately (`pip install numba`).
+As such, if you wish to take advantage of the speed-up afforded by numba, please be sure to install it separately.

 Future releases of PyElastica will require numba and we will no longer be maintaining the non-numba code beyond this release.